Dreamin' Sun: Characters

 Asahi is a student who attends the same school as Shimana and one year senior to her.
 He is seen at school wearing glasses and reading books, but changes in appearance when he is not in this state of studying.
-Arashi has a crush on his childhood friend Manami.
+Asahi has a crush on his childhood friend Manami.

 Media

 Manga

 The original series is written and illustrated by Ichigo Takano, and was serialized in Shueisha's Bessatsu Margaret from October 13, 2007, to August 11, 2011.
 The series was later published into tankōbon volumes, with the first volume being released on March 25, 2008, and the final volume being released on November 25, 2011.
 The series was later redrawn by Takano, with the redrawn series published by Futabasha.
 Futabasha published the redrawn series from December 12, 2015, to April 28, 2017.

 The series is licensed in English in North America by Seven Seas Entertainment, who is publishing the Futabasha version of the series.
 The first volume was published on May 2, 2017.